 Scenario one - solution

-Mel and Chris could each have had a critical illness policy in place.
-Depending on how this had been structured, it could either have allowed Chris to buy out Mel's share of the partnership, or simply provided Mel a lump sum of cash, with the business automatically passing to Chris.
+have had a critical illness policy in place.
+Depending on how this had been structured, it could either have allowed Chris to buy out Sanjeev's share of the partnership, or simply provided achieved their desired objective.